 - Yoga for stress relief and breathing exercises that benefit people with stress management problems

 What are addiction triggers if not memories of improper responses to stress, stimuli, and social conditioning?
 During your time at rehab, you learn to navigate them with alternative answers.
-In addition to the modalities you already learned about, therapists might also use the Matrix or Hazelden model.
+In addition to the modalities you already learned about, therapists might also use the Matrix Model.
 Similarly, there may be family programs to help with diffusing relapse triggers that root there.

 Don’t Forget to Participate in Aftercare